-No. EAC Condition Implementation Status Compliance Status Description the second salvage was in July and August 2016 when approximately 5,053 amphibians were removed from the work zone including 4,981 western toads, 70 wood frogs, and 2 boreal chorus frogs.
-Eleven common garter snakes were also removed from the work zone.
-The 2016 transmission line center line surveys identified and buffered wetlands within and adjacent to the right- of-way and tower locations.
-On December 22, 2016, EAO issued an Order to BC Hydro regarding amphibian surveys at Portage Mountain Quarry and the installation of amphibian mitigation structures.
-This Order was issued based on an inspection from August 30 to September 1, 2016.
-In response to the Order, BC Hydro developed a protocol for conducting amphibian assessments within and adjacent to work sites.
-BC Hydro has also conducted an internal investigation into this incident and recommended several improvements to BC Hydro's Compliance Program.
-Implementation of improvement measures is underway.
-BC Hydro will implement the remainder of the amphibian assessment protocol resulting Order in spring/summer 2017.
-EAC 19 The EAC Holder must consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
+No. EAC Condition Implementation Status Compliance Status Description EAC 19 The EAC Holder must consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
 Ongoing In Compliance BC Hydro has developed a protocol to salvage amphibians where they are observed along roads adjacent to wetlands and in other areas where they are known to migrate across roads.
 The protocol calls for installation of crossing structures after 3 years of documenting amphibian migration across a road in the same location.
-At this time no migration areas across roads have been identified.

-No. EAC Condition Implementation Status Compliance Status Description BC Hydro is consulting with EC, FLNR and MOE on the protocol as part of the Program Area review established under the Conditional Water license.
+At this time no migration areas across roads have been identified through this protocol.
+The precautionary installation of crossing mitigation structures is planned across roads at Portage Mountain quarry, and may be considered elsewhere in the Project area.
+BC Hydro will consult with Environment Canada, FLNR and MOE with regard to the size and number of the proposed structures prior to construction.
 EAC 20 The EAC Holder must use reasonable efforts to minimize disturbance to wildlife during the construction phase by scheduling construction activities in accordance with the Construction Environmental Management Plan.
 Ongoing In Compliance Section 4.17 of the CEMP describes how requirements for EPPs in minimizing disturbance to wildlife during the construction phase, including conducting works within the least risk timing windows.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 20 The EAC Holder must ensure that measures implemented to manage harmful Project effects on wildlife resources are effective by implementing monitoring measures detailed in a Vegetation and Wildlife Mitigation and Monitoring Plan.
 Ongoing In Compliance The final VWMMP was developed and submitted to regulatory agencies, governments and Aboriginal Groups on June 5, 2015.
 EAC 21 The Vegetation and Wildlife Mitigation and Monitoring Plan must be developed by a QEP.
-Completed In Compliance Section 2.3 of the VWMMP lists the QPs who prepared the plan.
-EAC 21 The Vegetation and Wildlife Mitigation and Monitoring Plan must include at least the following: Monitor Bald Eagle nesting populations adjacent to the reservoir, including their use of artificial nest structures.
-Ongoing In Compliance Monitoring of the Bald Eagle nesting population occurred in September 2016.
-Sixty seven (67) stick nests were surveyed; 60 of these were confirmed as Bald Eagle nests during the 2014 survey.
-For the confirmed Bald Eagle nests, the September survey determined 4 of these nests to be inactive, 15 could not be relocated and 41 were confirmed present but could not have an activity status assigned as the young had fledged.
-EAC 21 • Monitor waterfowl and shorebird populations and their use of natural wetlands, created wetlands, and artificial wetland features.
-Ongoing In Compliance Spring waterfowl and shorebird surveys along the Peace River and adjacent large lakes were conducted on March 30, April 20 and May 17, 2016.
-Results are in Appendix C of the 2016 Annual Report for the VWWMP.
-Fall waterfowl and shorebird surveys along the Peace
+Completed In Compliance Section 2.3 of the VWMMP lists the QEPs who prepared the plan.